What’s at Stake

-Orcas are known for their intelligence, agility, and playfulness.
-Nowhere is this more obvious than the Pacific Northwest, where the resident orca pods attract tourists and scientists from around the world.
-As of 2013, this critically endangered population of killer whales has been reduced to only 84 individuals.
+Orcas are known for their intelligence, agility and playfulness.
+Nowhere is this more obvious than in the Pacific Northwest, where the resident orca pods attract tourists and scientists from around the world.
+As of 2014, this critically endangered population of killer whales has been reduced to only 80 individuals.
 These unique marine mammals have been decimated by the decline of salmon—their primary prey—and by toxic pollution and habitat degradation from shipping, sonar and other human activities.

 Earthjustice litigation resulted in the southern residents getting Endangered Species Act protections in 2005.
-Today, they are still threatened with extinction; the National Marine Fisheries Service has found that the loss of even one reproductive age female could jeopardize the existence of the species.
-On behalf of our clients, Earthjustice continues to work to ensure Endangered Species protections remain in place and is tackling the threats impeding recovery of these orcas.
+Today, they are still threatened with extinction.
+The National Marine Fisheries Service has found that the loss of even one reproductive age female could jeopardize the existence of the species.
+On behalf of our clients, Earthjustice continues to work to ensure Endangered Species Act protections remain in place and is tackling the threats impeding recovery of these orcas.